Yara ORM¶

 Familiar async API — Tortoise/Django-style models, lazy chainable querysets,

-Qfilters, aggregation,prefetch_related, transactions and signals.Pluggable backends — PostgreSQL and SQLite today, selected by URL; adding a database is one Rust trait plus one Python dialect.
+Qfilters, aggregation,prefetch_related, transactions and signals.Pluggable backends — PostgreSQL, MySQL/MariaDB and SQLite, plus beta Oracle and Microsoft SQL Server backends, selected by URL; adding a database is one Rust trait plus one Python dialect.

 Migrations — operation-based, auto-generated and backend-portable (